- Extremely durable, resisting bending even under heavy force.

 Size and Length

-Once you get into more specialized tent stakes like snow/sand stakes the size and length starts to increase rapidly.
+Once you get into more specialized tent anchors like snow/sand stakes the size and length starts to increase rapidly.

-Holding strength of a tent stake is basically its entire job.
-The only purpose of tent stakes is to hold your tent down under windy conditions and keep you comfortable inside.
+Holding strength of a tent peg is basically its entire job.
+The only purpose of tent anchors is to hold your tent down under windy conditions and keep you comfortable inside.

-Longer tent stakes and those with more surface area provide greater bite and security than do shorter and smaller ones.
+Longer tent pegs and those with more surface area provide greater bite and security than do shorter and smaller ones.

 The last thing you want to do is spend several minutes searching the ground in twilight to try and find your dropped tent stakes.
 We prefer tent stakes that are marked with blaze orange caps or body coloring.